ibaaj/dijkstra-cartography/readme.md

 ## Introduction

 I was fascinated by the project ["Roads to Rome"](http://roadstorome.moovellab.com/) by Moovellab but sad that it isn't opensource.
-Helped by [this project](https://github.com/Tristramg/roads-from-nd) (thanks @tristramg) I started to build my own map.
+Helped by [this project](https://github.com/Tristramg/roads-from-nd) (thanks @tristramg ) I started to build my own map.

 I did not have any GIS background but it was very interesting to discover what we can do with.
 The code isn't very good (I'm not a *C++ guru*).

 The project is named "*Dijkstra Cartography*" but sometimes [BFS algorithm](https://en.wikipedia.org/wiki/Breadth-first_search) is better (if all the edges have the same weight).

-This code can be useful for cartographer, as I found a lot of errors for the river Amazon ([see here](./results/errors.png)) or.. to have your poster 😉.
+This code can be useful for cartographer, as I found a lot of errors for the river Amazon ([see here](./results/errors.png)) or.. to have your own poster 😉.

 ## Extract